✓ Updated March 2026

 Frequently Asked Questions

-When's the absolute best time to visit Hanoi, and what should I pack for it?
+When's the absolute best time to visit Hanoi to dodge the worst of the heat and humidity?

 What is the cheapest month to visit Hanoi, Vietnam?